Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in San Diego.

 Top tables

-Addison in San Diego is William Bradley's three-Michelin-star tasting room at Fairmont Grand Del Mar, the only three-star kitchen in Southern California since 2022.
+Addison in San Diego is William Bradley's three-Michelin-star tasting room at Fairmont Grand Del Mar, the only three-star kitchen in Southern California.

 Order: Full tasting menu, paired wine flight, optional caviar service.